-The Mansfield Institute for Social Justice and Transformation’s (MISJT) mission is to raise awareness of social injustice while engaging in action-oriented projects that lead to progressive social change.
+The mission of the Mansfield Institute for Social Justice is to raise awareness of social injustices, while engaging in action-oriented projects that lead to progressive social change.

-MISJT at Roosevelt University is committed to programing that will raise awareness of the prison pipeline and the larger political, economic, and racial context to promote social change needed in order to help our youth – ALL youth – get on a path toward hope, not incarceration.
-To this end, the Mansfield Institute is committed to supporting the action-based work of our community partners through research, activism, and advocacy.
+The Mansfield Institute at Roosevelt University is committed to programing that will raise awareness of the political, economic, and racial context of injustices to promote social change.
+The Institute is committed to supporting students, faculty and community organizations through research, activism, and advocacy.

 Challenging VOYRA (Violent Offenders Youth Registry Act) (Fall 2018 – present):

 In Illinois, children charged with Aggravated Battery as a result of a fight or some other altercation, can be placed on a registry for 10 years beginning at the age of 17.
 In short, a child could be involved in a fight at the age of 13 and then be be placed on this public registry until the age 27.
 Mansfield Scholars are working toward changing the law that creates this undue hardship on, primarily young Black teens from Chicago.

 In Illinois, the courts collect DNA samples from youth adjudicated delinquent.
 While juvenile records are expunged, the DNA is held by the State for a lifetime.
 Mansfield Scholars are working toward ending the collecting of youth DNA.